ToxicFrog/bltool/README.md

      --to                                    What type of destination to write the changes to.
 Use '--help formats' for a list of formats.
      --steam-name                            Steam Community name
-     --steam-platform               PC       Default platform to use for Steam games (recommended: PC, PCDL, or Steam) --bl-name                               backloggery username
+     --steam-platform               PC       Default platform to use for Steam games (recommended: PC, PCDL, or Steam) --xbox-name                             Xbox Live GamerTag
+     --xbox-360-platform            360      Default platform to use for Xbox 360 games (recommended: 360, Xbox, XBLA, XNA, or XbxGoD)
+     --xbox-one-platform            XBO      Default platform to use for Xbox One games (recommended: XBO, Xbox, XbxGoD) --bl-name                               backloggery username
      --bl-pass                               backloggery password
+     --bl-region                    0        backloggery region number to use for new games (0=USA, 1=Jpn, 2=PAL, 3=Chinao, 4=Korea, 5=Brazil)
      --no-bl-stealth, --bl-stealth  true     use 'stealth add' and 'stealth edit' when updating backloggery --help                                  Show detailed help.
 Try 'bltool --help (formats|usage)' --filter-from                           Read a list of games from this source, and exclude them from the output.